top of page

 Invisible children find it difficult to let others into their private world.
 They do not develop a healthy connectedness to other people or society.
 Never having anyone to rely on except themselves, these children become very independent—lonely and isolated, but usually self-sufficient.

-Never feeling valuable as a child, he will live life feeling invisible, unlovable and unworthy.
-Prone to severe depression, the invisible child may easily fall prey to substance abuse, eating disorders and other addictive behaviors.
+Never feeling valuable as a child, he will live life feeling invisible, unlovable, and unworthy.
+Prone to severe depression, the invisible child may easily fall prey to substance abuse, eating disorders, and other addictive behaviors.

 The three roles—golden child, scapegoat child, and invisible child are given by narcissistic parents for self-serving needs.
 They are not meant to benefit the children in any way.
 But these roles are not the only roles children in narcissistic families play.
 As a way to bring some semblance of order to their chaotic world and ease their pain, children in these confusing families adopt roles of their own.

-The four additional roles of children in narcissistic families are:: “hero/responsible child,” “caretaker/ placater,” “mascot/clown,” and “mastermind/manipulator.”
+The four additional roles of children in narcissistic families are:: “hero/responsible child,” “caretaker/placater,” “mascot/clown,” and “mastermind/manipulator.”
 Children may adopt one or more of these roles.
 “Only children” usually take on a variety of roles for emotional adaptation.

 The Hero/Responsible Child